 Eddie Raymond, is the immediate past President of ESTA, and the retired Vice President/Training Director of IATSE Local 16 in San Francisco.
 He spent the first twenty three years of his professional life working seasonally for the American Conservatory Theatre and for other theatrical and motion picture employers in the Bay Area including many stints at Industrial Light and Magic.
 When the Geary Theatre was heavily damaged by the 1989 Loma Prieta earthquake and A.C.T. became homeless, Eddie found himself supervising the adaptation of odd spaces into theatres and overseeing the technical areas of rebuilding the Geary.
 He has also served Local 16 on the Apprentice Board since 1981 and the Executive Board since 1984 until he retired in 2014.
 Eddie is past president of the San Mateo County Central Labor Council and currently sits on the IATSE Craft Advancement Program committee teaching the OSHA 10 General Industry Safety curriculum nationally and advising the International’s Training Trust Program on training and curricula.

 Lori is the Executive Director of the Behind the Scenes Foundation.
-She was the Executive Director of the Entertainment Services and Technology Association (ESTA) until her retirement in 2018.
-She was instrumental in the founding of the Theatrical Dealers Association, later ESTA, in 1987 and in 1990 became its first employee eventually becoming Executive Director.
+She was the Executive Director of the Entertainment Services and Technology Association (ESTA) for almost 30 years until her retirement in 2018.
+She was instrumental in the founding of the Theatrical Dealers Association, later ESTA, in 1987 and in 1990 became its first employee, eventually becoming Executive Director.
 Prior to that she spent over ten years with San Diego Stage & Lighting Supply, eventually becoming General Manager.
 After a brief stint as a professional dancer, Lori began working for Bruce Kelly & Associates, a theatrical consultancy firm, and also began her long association with the San Diego Symphony Orchestra as a stage manager.
 Lori freelanced continuously in San Diego as lighting designer, ALD, or stage manager for many of the local dance companies, the San Diego Master Chorale, the San Diego Gilbert & Sullivan Company, the Starlight Civic Light Opera, and the Old Globe Theatre.
 After moving to New York she worked for Rosco Laboratories prior to full time employment with ESTA.

 Bill Sapsis, President of Sapsis Rigging, Inc., began his career in 1972.
 His work on Broadway includes the original productions of A Chorus Line and The Runner Stumbles.
 Bill opened Sapsis Rigging in 1981 and has grown the company into a multi-faceted installation/production/service company with clients on 5 continents.
 Bill’s articles and lectures on rigging and safety can be found in numerous publications worldwide.
 He has authored two books; Heads and Tales and Entertainment Rigging for the 21st Century.
 Bill is a member of the Entertainment Technician Certification Program (ETCP) Council.
 He serves on ESTA’s Technical Standards Committee and is co-Chair of the ANSI accredited Rigging Working Group.
 He is a member of the Behind the Scenes Foundation Board of Directors.
 He is a USITT Fellow and a member of ABTT.
 He is a founding member of the Long Reach Long Riders, an industry-based charity motorcycle group.
 He is also the producer of the North American Theatre Engineering and Architecture Conference.

 Todd has over 20 years of experience in the event technology industry with a primary focus on executive leadership and business development.
 During the rapid growth and technological advances of the 1990’s, Todd ventured out from his work as a technician and formed a lighting and rigging company that served the Arizona and California markets and eventually expanded to include lighting design services on a national scale.
 Through the growth of that business, Todd learned that there were great opportunities not yet being explored in the corporate theatre realm which, ultimately, led to an alignment between his company and his current role with PSAV.
 Starting from the ground up, Todd led PSAV’s business development effort for rigging and continues to serve as Vice President of Rigging Services for PSAV’s global portfolio encompassing 945 rigging locations across 11 countries.
 He is responsible for $100M in annual revenue and continues to provide strategic direction for their future growth.
-Todd is the Vice-President of ESTA.
+Todd is the President of ESTA.